When you’re a young scientist shooting for tenure, you have to jet around the country talking up your research at academic conferences.

 Her husband, a standup comedian, would have joined them, but that would have meant passing up gigs.
 Her mother, on the other hand, was a legal secretary, and she could take paid time off.

-So again and again, Ann Cosentino, who lives near Stephanie and her family in New Rochelle, N.Y., stepped up as a traveling babysitter for her grandson.
+So again and again, Ann Cosentino, who lives near Stephanie and her family in New Rochelle, New York, stepped up as a traveling babysitter for her grandson.
 In 2012, Stephanie gave birth to a daughter, Willa, and Ann was her traveling sitter, too.

 With Stephanie and either Luke or Willa, Ann went to North Carolina, New Mexico, Virginia, and Hawaii, among other places.
 But the trips were “in no way a vacation” for her, Stephanie says.